 The surprising danger of underwater welding

-Of course, as expected, underwater welding is incredibly dangerous.
+Of course, as expected, underwater welding is an incredibly dangerous field of work.
 Though many water flow hazards impede diving operations, some of the largest dangers to underwater welders may be surprising.

 One of the most dangerous hazards to divers are known as "Delta P" hazards (ΔP).
 Delta P, or differential pressure, presents a unique and potentially fatal hazard to divers.
 The differential pressures occur when two bodies of water intersect, each with a different water level, such as the water levels at a dam.